STATE PROFILES | Nebraska

 Brenda received her Bachelor of Arts Degree from Doane College in 1989 where she majored in Business Administration.
 She received her Masters degree in Management from the same institution in May 2001.

 Brenda is a member and/or chair of numerous commissions and councils in Nebraska State Government.
 She holds membership in numerous professional organizations and has a national certification as a Professional Manager from the Institute of Certified Professional Managers.
-As a member of the National Association of State Chief Information Officers, she currently serves as the 2012-2013 President of the organization, as well as having served as the Co-Chair of the Awards Committee and the Security and Privacy Committee, and an Executive Board member.
+As a member of the National Association of State Chief Information Officers, she served as the 2012-2013 President of the organization, an Executive Board member, as well as having served as the Co-Chair of the Awards Committee, the Enterprise Architecture Committee and the Security and Privacy Committee.
 In 2012, through Governor Heineman’s nomination, Federal Communications Commission Chair Julius Genachowski appointed Brenda to serve on the FCC Technical Advisory Board for First Responder Interoperability.